 Aston Pharmacy School within Aston University’s College of Health and Life Sciences, offers a range of pharmacy education pathways.
 From professional routes into pharmacy with our General Pharmaceutical Council (GPhC) accredited courses, to postgraduate clinical programmes designed to enhance the skills of practicing pharmacists, including a suite of options accredited by the College of Mental Health Pharmacy (CMHP).
 In addition, our postgraduate MSc options are ideal for those looking to develop their careers in cutting-edge pharmaceutical research.

-We are the only Pharmacy School in the UK to hold a prestigious Regius Chair in Pharmacy, awarded by the Queen, and have strong established links with the NHS, wider healthcare industry, and pharmaceutical industry, which we utilise for hands-on student experiences and research collaborations.
+We are the only Pharmacy School in the UK to hold a prestigious Regius Chair in Pharmacy, awarded by the Monarch, and have strong established links with the NHS, wider healthcare industry, and pharmaceutical industry, which we utilise for hands-on student experiences and research collaborations.

 Home to a leading community of renowned researchers, we conduct research in the broad areas of pharmaceutical and clinical pharmacy, pharmacology and translational neuroscience.
 It is our aim to bring about positive change on a national and international level, and drive innovative improvements in healthcare policy and education.
 This research is fed into our programmes of study, ensuing our students have access to the latest trends and thinking in the field.